EVinfo.net

 Driving electric vehicle adoption

-EV Sales Reach 10% in US, Rise Globally 30% in September
+EV Sales Rise 30% Globally in September

 In 2024, the electric vehicle market continues to grow, setting another record for global sales.
 BloombergNEF (BNEF) projects that sales of EVs, which include both battery-electric and plug-in hybrid vehicles, will reach 16.7 million units this year, up from 13.9 million in 2023.
 While growth rates have slowed compared to the rapid expansions of previous years, the increase reflects steady progress in the transition to electrified transportation.
 This upward trend highlights the sustained interest in EVs, driven by factors such as supportive policies, expanding charging networks, and a wider variety of models available to consumers.
 The market’s evolution underscores the growing role of EVs in reshaping the automotive industry.